Cudillero is in the Asturias region of Spain. It is a small fishing port and is generally thought to be one of Spain's most beautifull villages.

-The Playa Aguilar, 3km east of Cudillero is the closest beach.
+Cudillero is a harbour rather than a beach but the Playa Aguilar is just 3km east of Cudillero and is the closest beach.

 Cudillero is on the rugged Costa Verde, the 'green coast'.
 Spread out along the coast are sandy beaches and dramatic cliffs reaching heights of over 100m.
 It is called the green coast because away from the cliffs are forests of pine and eucalyptus and rolling grassy hills.
 Sprinkled along the way are a number of attractive fishing villages.
 Near to Cudillero Luarca, Candes and Castrapol are all worth looking out for.